oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 ## Task 2: Describe and display a vector

+AI Vector Search adds a new VECTOR data type to Oracle Database.
+You can add one or more VECTOR data type columns to your application's table(s) to store vector embeddings.
+A vector embedding is a mathematical  representation of data points or, more simply, an array of numbers.
+Vector embeddings are generated using Machine Learning models to represent the distance between data.
+We will create vector embeddings in the next lab using the VECTOR data type we add in this lab.

+The VECTOR data type is created as a column in a table.
+You can optionally specify the number of dimensions and their format.
+If you don't specify any dimension or format, you can enter vectors of different dimensions with different formats, although not at the same time.
+This is a simplification to help you get started with using vectors in Oracle Database and avoids having to recreate the vector definition if you later decide to change the vector embedding model and it uses a different number of dimensions and/or format.

+The number of dimensions must be strictly greater than zero, with a maximum of 65535 for non-BINARY vectors and 65528 for BINARY vectors.

+The possible dimension formats are:
+*	INT8 (8-bit integers)
+*	FLOAT32 (32-bit IEEE floating-point numbers)
+*	FLOAT64 (64-bit IEEE floating-point numbers)
+*	BINARY (packed UINT8 bytes where each dimension is a single bit)

 Now that we have loaded an embedding model let's take a look at what a vector looks like.